Josh Frydenberg

 Joshua Anthony Frydenberg (/'fraɪdənˌbɜːrg/; born 17 July 1971) is an Australian former politician who served as the treasurer of Australia and deputy leader of the Liberal Party from 2018 to 2022.
 He also served as a member of parliament (MP) for the division of Kooyong from 2010 to 2022.

 After leaving university, Frydenberg served as an adviser to Prime Minister John Howard and Foreign Minister Alexander Downer during the Howard government.
 He also worked for Deutsche Bank until his election to the Australian House of Representatives at the 2010 federal election.
 Quickly appointed to the frontbench, he went on to serve in several ministerial roles during the Abbott and Turnbull governments from 2013 to 2018, including as Minister for Resources and Minister for the Environment and Energy.
 In August 2018, he was elected as deputy leader of the Liberal Party following a leadership spill, which saw Scott Morrison elected as leader and prime minister.
 Morrison subsequently appointed Frydenberg as treasurer.

-At the 2022 federal election, Frydenberg suffered a significant swing against him, and lost his seat to independent candidate Monique Ryan.
+At the 2022 federal election, Frydenberg suffered a significant swing against him, and lost his seat to Teal independents candidate Monique Ryan.
 Frydenberg became the first sitting treasurer to lose his seat since Ted Theodore at the 1931 election.
 After leaving politics, he became chairman at the Australian arm of investment bank Goldman Sachs.

+In the wake of the October 7 attacks, Frydenberg became a prominent voice on antisemitism in Australia as incidents rose to unprecedented levels.
+He led the Sky News Australia documentary Never Again: The Fight Against Antisemitism, examining the rise of antisemitism in Australia, which was released in May 2024.
+He founded The Dor Foundation in 2025 and became a leading advocate for the establishment of the Royal Commission into Antisemitism and Social Cohesion, following his high-profile Bondi speech on 17 December 2025, in which he laid out an eight point plan to combat antisemitism.